Ding-Fan/card-rail/docs/TESTING.md

 # Testing Guide for Card Rail

-This project uses **Vitest** with **React Testing Library** for unit testing.
-The testing setup follows TDD (Test-Driven Development) principles and is designed to be beginner-friendly.
+This project uses **Vitest** with **React Testing Library** for comprehensive testing.
+The testing approach follows TDD (Test-Driven Development) principles with extensive coverage of user workflows and edge cases.

 ## 🧪 Testing Stack